Morphological Classification of Radio Galaxies with wGAN-supported Augmentation: Acknowledgements

 \section{Acknowledgements}

 This work was supported by UHH, DESY, TUHH and HamburgX grant LFF-HHX-03 to the Center for Data and Computing in Natural Sciences (CDCS) from the Hamburg Ministry of Science, Research, Equalities and Districts.
 This project benefits greatly from the exchange with particle physicists with a vast experience in using generative models for calorimeter simulations and was supported in part through the Maxwell computational resources operated at DESY.
+We acknowledge financial support from the Open Access Publication Fund of Universität Hamburg.